 - Playing or observing on-line games on IGS

-- Accessing Kombilo databases
+- Accessing Kombilo databases for game information search

 - Configurable appearance, including highly modifiable stone graphics